eliyetres/lt2316-ht19-a2/README.md

 ### BERT network model

 The pre-processed text that was initially saved as a csv is loaded, so the test data is processed the same way as the training data.
-This helps avoid having to run the preprocess_data script multiple times.
-Further data processing is made to fit the Bert model.
+This helps avoid having to run the `preprocess_data.py` script multiple times.
+Further data processing is made to fit the BERT model.
 Tokenized sentences are clipped to fit the max size, as well as creating a segment mask for the training data.
 The segment mask is used to identify whether the input is one sentence or two sentences long.
 If the model uses one sentence, the mask is simply a sequence of zeroes.
 For two sentence inputs, there is a 0 for each token of the first sentence, followed by a 1 for each token of the second sentence.
 The labels are binary, and formatted the same way as the RNN model, using 0 or 1.

 ## Evaluation

 ### RNN evaluation

 The text is processed in the same way as for the training data.
 As opposed to to multi-class classification where the class with the highest probability after applying softmax is selected, the prediction for binary classification is computed by getting the probability and check if it's >=0.5 and assign it to class 1, assign it to class 0 otherwise.
 The labels for the correct class and the predicted are saved and used to generate a classification report showing precision, recall and f1-score using Sklearn's classification report.

 ### Results